|Course Length:||3 Years Full-Time|

 If you are a UK or eligible EU student joining this pre-registration degree in academic year 2016/17 (i.e. March 2017 entry), you can expect your tuition fees to be paid by the Department of Health upon successful application to the NHS Business Services Authority.

 If you are a prospective UK or EU student who will be joining this pre-registration degree in academic year 2017/18 (i.e. September 2017 or March 2018 entry), we expect tuition fees to be £9,250 per annum but this is currently subject to Government approval.Tuition fees for international students enrolling on the programme in academic year 2017/18 are £11,575 per annum.
+The University may administer a small inflationary rise in tuition fees, in line with Government policy, in subsequent academic years as you progress through the course.

 If you are a UK or EU student joining this degree in academic year 2016/17 (i.e. March 2017 entry), you may be eligible to apply for a means-tested NHS Bursary, a non-means-tested NHS Grant, and a Maintenance Loan from the Government.